u25723007/COS802_Mini_Project/README.md

 This data is already included in the ziped file, but you can also download it from the above link, its publicly available.

 # Execution
+the script file is : Sesotho_Sentiment_Analysis.ipynb
-To run the script, place the file in the same location as the python script and do the following:
+To run the script, place the dasetfile (NewsSA.txt) in the same location as the python script and do the following:
 1. If you are running from a local machine, comment this line in the script file_path = "/content/drive/MyDrive/NewsSA.txt"
 2. if you are running on google colab, confirm that this is the correct location for the dataset : file_path = "/content/drive/MyDrive/NewsSA.txt" othewise modify the path to match your location.